gohryt/programming-languages-research/COMPILERS.md

 That makes it a useful "original sides" entry: a Forth lineage where benchmarking, metacompilation, and parallel/compiler experimentation are treated as first-class implementation topics rather than side notes.

-**Trade-offs:** rich historical and performance material, benchmark-oriented, with an interesting lineage from transputer work — though it is not the cleanest answer for a single modern production winner.
+iForth offers rich historical and performance material, benchmark-oriented, with an interesting lineage from transputer work — though it is not the cleanest answer for a single modern production winner.

 Source: https://iforth.nl/